Part of the Security audit

 Do security headers affect SEO?

 Not directly.
-But HTTPS (which relies on SSL) is a ranking factor, and security issues can hurt user trust, which affects bounce rates and engagement signals.
+But HTTPS (which HSTS enforces) is a ranking factor.
+And weak security can hurt user trust, which raises bounce rates.
+Clean security headers pass enterprise buyer assessments.

 Can I check security headers without signing up?

 Yes.
-The free audit checks all 10 security headers as part of a full seven-category scan.
-No signup required.
+The free audit checks all 10 security settings as part of a full seven-category scan.
+No signup needed.

 Check your security headers now